 The last thing you might consider is adding a large piece of furniture into a small home, but it could be the ideal solution to your problem.
 A few large-scale furniture items can often be much better than multiple small pieces, as it can provide the room with more floor space, so the room will appear lighter, brighter, and less cramped.

 Edit Your Interior Design to Avoid Clutter

 Clutter can make a room appear much smaller than it needs to be.
 If you want to expand your space, you must avoid clutter in each room.
 Don’t be tempted to fill in every gap across your property, and regularly edit your interior design to remove unnecessary items on display.
+Also, use things like cable snakes and these cable management ideas to minimize cable clutter too.
 It’s easier than you think to decorate your home without making it look cluttered.

 Make the Most of Vertical Storage

 Start thinking vertically if you want to utilize space within your home.
 For example, invest in bookcases and cabinets that go all the way to the top of your ceiling, or hang objects from the wall or ceiling, such as pots and pans.

 Hang Artwork Above Eye Level